XAIdataset/XAIdataset.github.io/index.markdown

 title: "XAI Benchmarking"
 excerpt: "This is the description of the project"
 layout: default
+description: "XAI benchmarking is a collection of 8 image datasets that covers a variety of fields and aims to provide standardized benchmarks for visual explanation of Explainable AI (XAI).
+You can download these datasets from this website, and we also provide a user-friendly API with a quick start guide.
+If you want to learn more, please consider read our paper on Arxiv. "
 ---

-# XAI Benchmarking
-XAI benchmarking is a collection of 8 image datasets that covers a variety of fields and aims to provide standardized benchmarks for visual explanation of Explainable AI (XAI).
-You can download these datasets from this website, and we also provide a user-friendly API with a quick start guide.
-If you want to learn more, please consider read our paper on Arxiv.

 ## Introduction
 The rise of deep learning algorithms has led to significant advancements in computer vision tasks,